Salma Shah: Career

 She departed from government in 2019, when Boris Johnson became Prime Minister.

 She then worked in the private sector for Portland Communications.
-In 2022, she joined Mitie as a non-executive director and as a prominent political commentator in the media, she has also been a commentator on police reform and English devolution.
-Shah has been awarded for her role as a company board director She is a fellow of the Centre for Science and Policy.
+In 2022, she joined Mitie as a non-executive director and as a media political commentator, she has also been a commentator on police reform and English devolution.
+Shah has been awarded for her role as a company board director winning the Sunday Times Non-Executive Director to Watch award in 2024 She is a fellow of the Centre for Science and Policy.